 Car Throttle review Toyota Verso

-Car Throttle Editor Alex Kersten was definitely taken with Verso, too, giving it a rating of 7.8 out of 10.
+Another of the positive Toyota Verso reviews came from Car Throttle Editor Alex Kersten, who was definitely taken with Verso, giving it a rating of 7.8 out of 10.

 ‘It looks good, it drives well and is as practical as edible underwear (that’s good, by the way).

 ‘Like the outgoing Verso, this 2013 model features seven seats, a simple dashboard design and plenty of cubbies and drinks holders for stuff you never knew you needed.
 You can also spec the Verso with a panoramic roof, which should shut the kids up for a few minutes.

 ‘Ride quality is great, road and engine noise far quieter than the outgoing model.

 ‘Toyota really has worked wonders to get the 2013 Verso back to the top of the mighty MPV game.
 It’s good looking, smart, practical, comes with a five-year warranty and cruises comfortably and quietly on motorways.
 If you’re in the market for a Ford C-Max, we recommend you swing by a Toyota dealership first.’